 - 1. Crank up the oven to 375°F (190°C).

 - 2. Trim the stem end and any leaves from the cauliflower and toss the trimmings in the compost.
 Leave the rest of the head of cauliflower whole.
 Place the entire cauliflower head on a rimmed baking sheet and coat the cauliflower with 2 tablespoons oil and season with salt and pepper to taste.
 Roast until tender and somewhat browned, 30 to 45 minutes, depending on the size of your cauliflower.

 - 3. Meanwhile, in a saucepan, bring the Frank’s RedHot Sauce and Sriracha to a boil.
 Reduce the heat to a gentle simmer, then slowly whisk in the butter, a few pieces at a time, until everything is melted and incorporated and bubbly.
 Remove from the heat.

 - 4. Cut the cauliflower head into florets.
 (You don’t want the florets to be too teensy or dainty; rather, you want them to be the proper size to enable you to easily snatch one up from a platter.
 You know, the size of a chicken wing.
 Just don’t pop the entire floret in your mouth at once, you heathen.)

-- 5. Heat a sauté pan on medium-high heat until hot, add the remaining teaspoon canola oil, then add the cauliflower and salt and pepper to taste.
-Sauté the cauliflower until warmed through, then add the sauce.
-Sauté for a minute until everything is hot and the cauliflower is completely coated.
-Plunk the Buffalo cauliflower on a plate and finish with a sprinkling of blue cheese and/or the Blue Cheese Dip on the side.
+- 5. Place a large sauté pan over medium-high heat until hot but not smoking.
+Add the remaining teaspoon canola oil, then add the cauliflower and salt and pepper to taste and cook, stirring or shaking the pan occasionally, until the cauliflower is warmed through.
+Carefully add the sauce and until everything is hot and the cauliflower is completely coated, about a minute or so.
+Plunk the Buffalo cauliflower on a platter and finish with a sprinkling of blue cheese and/or the Blue Cheese Dip on the side.